virialvill/all-the-news-react/README.md

 ## Exercise

+## Exercise

 In the first session we created a [single page app](http://oit2.scps.nyu.edu/~devereld/intermediate/session1/) using vanilla js.
-In this class we will retrofit it to use React.
+In this class we will use React.

 The [final result](http://oit2.scps.nyu.edu/~devereld/intermediate/all-the-news-react/) will behave a bit differently.
 Instead of scrolling to different sections, it will load new data when the user navigates.

 `cd` into this repo, install the required modules using `$ npm install` and `$ npm start` the application.

 Examine the application structure.
+To minimize the number of imports, the CSS and images are in the public folder.

 ## Create the Header Component